Hiking the Stunning Vereda da Ponta de São Lourenço (PR8) in Madeira

 Check the weather on this side of Madeira

 No matter where you hike, you should always check the weather before you go on the island.
-Madeira has a micro-climate so the weather is always changing.
+Madeira has a micro-climate, so the weather is always changing.

 This is the best way to prepare for the hike ahead of you.
 You can check the weather near Canical, the city next to the hike here.
+If you’re flexible with the day you go then try to go on a clear day (just remember to pre-book your trail access).

 There are so many amazing viewpoints and they’re more visible and more beautiful on a clear day.
 You’ll be able to see the other islands and far into the Atlantic as well!